TrevTV/pewdiepiegapbot/README.md

 To get a random meme type !meme.

-Play music in voice channel !play {yt url}.

-Get the bot out of voice chat by typing !leave.
+Get dumb trump quotes by typing !trump.

-Pause music with !pause.

-Resume dat paused music with !resume.

-Get sent a list of commands with !commands.
+Get sent a list of commands with !help.

 # programmy peeps